freedomtowin/dsc-complex-time-series-challenge/README.md

 There are 3 sequences included in the model each with a unique t, time index.
 A period, T, or periods can be used for each sequence.
 These periods can be found using the same semi-automated techniques used to generate the sequences as described earlier.
 The threshold can be adjust by the number of standard deviations from the mean of the absolute complex magnitude.

+#### How is this done automatically?

+Consider an example where there exists a periodic signal of period 13 inside of the main signal.

+Seasonal components are generated automatically by first creating a saw tooth wave with a period of 13.
+This series represent the time component of a series of sinusoids with various periods.
+But how do we choose these periods?
+The saw tooth wave is unique in that each level appears only once in each period.
+By taking the FFT of this wave, the frequencies of this wave show how many sinusoids are needed to represent the wave at each unique level.
+By selecting the dominany freuquencies of this wave, a variery of shapes can be create for the seasonal component of period 13.
+This is accomplished by summing a set of orthogonal sine waves, with different periods, which use the save tooth wave as the time component.
+The saw tooth wave is used at the time component to force the resultant wave to have a period of 13.

+##### Sum of Cosines = β1sin(2*π*x/13) + β2cos(2*π*x/7) + β3cos(2*π*x/4) + β4cos(2*π*x/3) + β5cos(2*π*x/2) , 0 <= x < 13

 ```python
 output=train[['Pageviews']]
 y=output.values